 To ensure a high level of expertise for each EU/EEA country, an advisory board with country experts for each jurisdiction is formed.
 The experts are approached if the project coordinators have a specific question concerning national rules or similar.
 See also more information about the project methodology here.

 The data extraction from the transaction documents and the entry into the dataset is carried out by the project leaders together with Jerôme Bergem, Thomas Devine, Andreyan Nedyalkov, Mátyás Szabó, Jan Przerwa and Nathalie Zurel as research assistants.

 For this project, collaboration exists with the Institute for Corporate Law, Governance and Innovation Policies (ICGI) next to the Institute for Transnational and Euregional cross border cooperation and mobility (ITEM).
-Professors Mieke Olaerts, Stephan Rammeloo and Ferdinand Grapperhaus are senior advisors to the project to ensure a high level of quality for the research output.
+Professors Mieke Olaerts and Stephan Rammeloo are senior advisors to the project to ensure a high level of quality for the research output.

 About Thomas Biermeyer

 Thomas Biermeyer researches and publishes on the topic of cross-border corporate mobility.
 He has written his dissertation on the topic of stakeholder protection in cross-border company seat transfers, has led the European Commission study on the application of the Cross-Border Mergers Directive and collaborates on corporate law studies for the European Parliament.
 His research expertise is focused on gathering comparative legal information as well as empirical (quantitative) elements.
 Furthermore, Thomas Biermeyer works as a lawyer advising listed and unlisted companies in the area of cross-border corporate transactions, including cross-border mergers, seat transfers and the setting up of SEs.
 He has been a visiting researcher at the Harvard Law School, Oxford University and Paris 1 – Sorbonne.